zzzeek/sqlsoup/README.rst

    database reflection, please refer to the `automap <https://docs.sqlalchemy.org/en/stable/orm/extensions/automap.html>`_ feature
    at: https://docs.sqlalchemy.org/en/stable/orm/extensions/automap.html

+   The general architectural approach of SQLSoup remains compatible with modern SQLAlchemy versions, so that if someone wanted to take over maintenance of the project, it could be made to work again; it would need to be updated to use modern API features rather than the now-removed API features it relies upon.

 ------

 SQLSoup provides a convenient way to map Python objects